How to exchange out-of-band data

 An AnboxStream object can create a maximum of five data channels.
 If the number of data channels exceeds the allowed maximum, an exception is thrown when instantiating the AnboxStream object.

-At the same time, a number of Unix domain sockets are created under the /run/user/1000/anbox/sockets folder.
-They use the format webrtc_data_<channel_name> and represent the established communication bridge between a WebRTC client and the Anbox WebRTC platform.
-Those Unix domain sockets can be used by a service or daemon to:
+At the same time, a Unix domain socket is created under the /run/user/1000/anbox/sockets folder in the format of webrtc_data_<channel_name> (webrtc_data_foo in the example) within the Anbox instance and represent the established communication bridge between a web client and the Anbox runtime.
+This Unix domain socket can be used by a service or daemon to:

-• Receive data sent from a WebRTC client over the data channel and forward it to an Android application.
+• Receive data sent from a web client over the data channel and forward it to an Android application.

-• Receive data sent from an Android application and forward it to a WebRTC client over the data channel.
+• Receive data sent from an Android application and forward it to a web client over the data channel.

-A trivial example to simulate the data transmission between an instance and a WebRTC client is using the socat command to connect the Unix domain socket and perform bidirectional asynchronous data sending and receiving:
+To simulate data transmission between the Anbox runtime and the web client, you can use the socat command to connect the Unix domain socket and perform bidirectional asynchronous data sending and receiving:

 socat - UNIX-CONNECT:/run/user/1000/anbox/sockets/webrtc_data_foo